-In the northern corner of the Crusader city, you can see the remains of a Syrian house that was built on top of the corner house.
+In the northern corner of Crusader city, you can see the remains of a Syrian house built on top of the corner house.
 And on the following sign, you can see that this structure has parts of five different periods.

 From the Corner Tower, you can either follow the yellow trail and return to Banias springs or take the purple path back to the Palace of Agrippa.

 If you choose the purple trail after the water-powered flour mill, then you will soon reach the Palace of Agrippa (marked as #24).

 Herod Agrippa II was the grand-grandson of Herod the Great.